Workbench-Build/workbook/docs/index.md

 - [Simon Sinek](https://simonsinek.com/) has a lot of great content explaining why you should [start with why](https://simonsinek.com/product/start-with-why/).

 ### Mechanism design

+> This section is too complex.
+Need to reduce it into a simple and intuitive workflow with actionable insights, questions, and resources.
+> Should start with design principles, defining constraints and properties we want to hold, then composing mechanisms to achieve said design principles and properties.

 So the question then becomes, how do you design a system?
 When you think through your token system it's important to consider what properties you want to hold.
 This will help you make (or not make) design decisions.
 For example, do you want the system to be truly permissionless or do you want a core team (or community multi-sig) to have admin permissions for a while?